rubel75/BerryPI/tutorials/tutorial2/readme.txt

 For the calculation of Born effective charge of As in GaAs one of the 4 As atoms has been displaced along Z-axis form it’s equilibrium position by +0.01(lambda1) and -0.01(lambda2) in fractional coordinates.

 1 Case lambda1
-Calculation of polarization for state where the As atom has been displaced by +0.01 (fractional coordinate) from its equilibrium position.
+Calculation of total phase (sum of electronic and ionic phase) for state where the As atom has been displaced by +0.01 (fractional coordinate) from its equilibrium position.

 1.1 Change the current directory to ~/tutorial/tutorial2/lambda1